Azure/azure-quickstart-templates/sas-9.4m7-VA-MPP/README.md

    The password for all accounts is set to the default: *Go4thsas*

    SAS is installed in the /sas folder on all VMs.

-<a name="obtainURLs"></a>
-#### Obtain SAS VA and SAS Studio URLs

-Obtain the SAS VA and SAS Studio URLs, as follows:
-1. Open the Resource group.
-2. Select "Deployments".by opening the Resource group, selecting “Deployments”, selecting the “azuredeploy” item in the list, then selecting the “Outputs” for that deployment
-3. Select "azuredeploy" from the list.
-4. Select "Outputs" for that deployment.

 <a name="restartservices"></a>
 ### Restarting Services